leealbert52/leealbert52.github.io/healthcare.md

 ---
-title: Data Science Applications in Healthcare
+title: Healthcare
 ---

+# Data Science Applications in Healthcare

 Types of questions Data Science can help answer: